Can I Claim a Secondhand Computer as a Work Expense?

 What else can I claim while self-employed?

-If you’re self-employed in Ireland, for example you own a business or work as a freelancer or contractor, there are also a number of work expenses you can claim to reduce your liability for tax that year.
+If you’re self-employed in Ireland, for example, you own a business or work as a freelancer or contractor, there are also several work expenses you can claim to reduce your tax liability that year.

 You can claim a deduction on expenses like: